m1k3ga/spielplan-badminton/README.txt

 #  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -
 === LOG ===
+20150905 Refactor classes
-20150517 Added Unit test for CalculateGame
+         Pick team B by pick points (calculated on sum of pick points of the team players) 20150517 Added Unit test for CalculateGame
          pickTeamA now picks the two players of the team based on the pickPoints for each player (highest) 20150515 Added Mockito.
 Not yet used (implicit class instantiation)